Lemaitre (band): 2014–present: 1749, Chapter One, Fast Lovers and Substellar

 On 29 January 2016, the duo released their seventh EP, 1749.
-The name "1749" was inspired by the home Lemaitre has been living in during their time in Los Angeles—which also serves as a low budget–home studio for the pair.
+The name "1749" was inspired by the home Lemaitre had been living in during their time in Los Angeles—which also serves as a low budget–home studio for the pair.
 The home was previously owned by famed American rapper and producer Dr. Dre during the 1990s.

 Following the release of 1749, Lemaitre embarked on a short 7-city European tour during February, including a stop in their homeland in Oslo, Norway.
 During this time, the music video for the song "Stepping Stone" featuring artist Mark Johns, a member of Skrillex's Owsla creative collective, was released on 18 February 2016.

 Jansen and Lund have appeared in festivals such as Coachella in April and Findings Festival at Norway in the late summer.

 On 2 June 2017, the duo released their first album, Chapter One.

 Their eighth EP, titled Fast Lovers, was released on 1 March 2019.

 In 2020 they released four singles.

-In 2021 they released a series of singles culminating in their debut album Substellar, released 19 November 2021.
+In 2021 they released a series of singles culminating in their sophomore album Substellar, released 19 November 2021.

+In 2022 they released two singles followed by another two in 2023.

+In 2024 they released their ninth and tenth EP's, RED and BLUE.

+The duo moved back to Oslo in late 2024 where they built a brand new studio as part of the studio collective Oslo Lydproduksjon.